We proposed [Portier2009] a methodology for the construction of

 interactions" and we show how this trace can be used for managing and documenting

 vocabularies of terms and relations.
-Then, we explain how a very interesting activity of models
+Then, we explain how a very interesting activity

 confrontation emerged from the possibility of interacting with the trace.
 We will